Amish Star Quilt Block: Where Tradition Meets Celestial Beauty

-This post contains affiliate links for which I receive compensation.
+This post contains affiliate links, for which I receive compensation.

 With all its patches, an Amish Star quilt block looks more complicated than it really is—it's just a simple 9-patch.

-We'll use the 8-at-a-time method to make our half square triangles.
+We'll use the 8-at-a-time method to make our Half Square Triangles.
 Paper piecing the Flying Geese makes for perfect units every time.

+What?
 Not a fan of paper piecing?

 Don't worry.
 A connector corners method is provided just for you.